austinsw/Credit-Suisse-Coding-Challenge-2021/README.md

 Note: Although the question sample did not specify, I also consider the general cases where the start time and end time for the shifts in weekend and weekday can be different.
 I also consider cases where day and night may or may not cross dates (for example, night could be from 00:00 - 07:00 and day could be 07:00 - 00:00) to make the programme more flexible.

-**Note that the bot is developed on Replit, so the libraries used are Replit specific!**
+**Note that the code is developed on Replit, so the libraries used are Replit specific!**